Technology + content = a better research process

-The enhancement provides tens of thousands of topic pages on the ScienceDirect platform, each containing succinct and selected contextual information taken from reference books, offering definitions, snippets from book chapters and related terms in an easy to browse format.
+It provides hundreds of thousands of topic pages on the ScienceDirect platform, each containing succinct and selected contextual information taken from reference books, offering definitions, snippets from book chapters and related terms in an easy to browse format.

-By hyperlinking specific concepts found in journal articles to topic pages, the enhancement improves reading comprehension for researchers at all levels, and guides them on the path to discovery.
-ScienceDirect Topics, which are also indexed in search engines to increase discovery at all points for a researcher, reveal both contextually relevant information as well as enabling a quick route to onboarding researchers to an unfamiliar topic.
+By hyperlinking specific concepts found in journal articles to topic pages, ScienceDirect Topics improves reading comprehension for researchers at all levels, and guides them on the path to discovery.
+The pages are also indexed in search engines to increase discovery reveal contextually relevant information a quick route to onboard researchers to an unfamiliar topic.

 The topic pages contain key contextual information taken from reference books, including definitions, snippets and related terms to provide a reliable overview of a topic.

-Elsevier has used the latest technology to make content more accessible and surface hidden but critical resources to create an easy workflow for researchers to improve their outcomes.
+Elsevier uses the latest technology to make content more accessible and surface hidden but critical resources to create an easy workflow for researchers to improve their outcomes.

 Topic pages on ScienceDirect are generated using innovative automated approaches for information extraction and relevancy ranking.
 More than 100 Elsevier employees collaborated to build and deploy this feature.
 Their first step was the development of taxonomies that correspond to concepts in Elsevier’s body of content.
 Elsevier’s Omniscience team created and curated taxonomies for the domains in scope.
 From there, an in-house Elsevier system called the Fingerprint Engine (FPE) enables the indexing of book and journal content and “annotates” or tags taxonomy concepts in these documents.
 Once documents are annotated, they can move through two different pipelines: to generate a topic page for a concept or to annotate and hyperlink concepts in journal and book content.